estebansolo/python30/docs/13_dunder_methods.md

 ## Count

-You have probably already used the `len()` function more than once, but did you know that we can also implement it on our objects?
+You have probably used the `len()` function more than once, but did you know we can also implement this in our objects?

 ```python
 class User: